"Still, there’s often confusion about who is caring for the patient ... " Playing off of Jimmy the Greek's comment,…

 Speaking of social media, I’ve written before about some of the lesser talked-about aspects of social media, such as its role in the grieving process and how strange it feels for “memories” to pop up that might not be happy ones.
 I definitely had some strong emotions at the memory that popped up for me today, which was a picture of my mask-damaged face during a lengthy shift in the emergency department.
 It was a stark reminder of all that we’ve been through in the past year.

 It also gave me pause because we’re still not learning the lessons we need to learn to deal as effectively with this pandemic as we need to.
 Many of us who read the medical literature and have close relationships with researchers understand that we’re literally one “variant of concern” away from being back at square one with this virus.
 There’s a constant sense of waiting for the other shoe to drop, and for some of us, I’m not sure we’ll ever be able to feel the sense of relief that we had in a pre-COVID world.

 A close friend of mine is a counselor and executive coach who works predominantly with physicians.
 He agrees that there are thousands of us who meet the diagnosis criteria for post-traumatic stress disorder but who have not addressed it with employers or sought treatment, and in reviewing the criteria during our discussion I’m betting a lot of clinicians don’t know they have it.
 I’m curious to know if employers are doing any specific outreach to help manage these pandemic-driven symptoms in the workforce, or to know more about the experiences of those who may have reached out for help.

-What’s your best job quitting story?
+What’s your experience with pandemic-driven PTSD?
 Leave a comment or email me.